tgvoskuilen/meshBalancing/README.md

             }
         }

-  4. [CRASH] Set commsType to 'blocking' in etc/controlDict to fix crashes occurring in MULES solution.
+  4. [CRASH] Two methods: Either set commsType to 'blocking' in etc/controlDict to fix crashes occurring in MULES solution, or add a call to any function that contains a basic blocking routine to the end of the MULES::explicitSolve (for example, min() calls Foam::reduce())